jtylerwalker/pr-latch/README.md

 # What is PR Latch?

-For brevity, Latch is a tool to help streamline the process of reviewing pull requests.
+Latch is a tool to help streamline the process of reviewing pull requests.
 In addition, it automates the process of starting up environments so you spend less time at the command-line and more time contributing.

 ## Installation